chetansinghid/todo_chetan_c0772216/README.md

 Final assignment app

 <b>My Todo List <br/>
 This is a task monitoring app.
+Created by Chetan Singh using UIKit framework.<br/>

 Some of the features:<br/>

 <b>Home Screen with categories